General

 Some providers may be able to help you secure these documents.
 There are small fees for getting your child’s birth certificate.
 It’s alway beneficial to have a connection with a primary care provider.
 If you need help, United Way may be able to assist.
 Contact a Connect4Care Kids specialist at 313-395-3776 or via email at Connect4CareKids@UnitedWaySEM.org.

-How will all the funds that we are hearing about impact me as a parent?
+I heard that funding might change.
 Am I eligible for affordable or free child care programs that I wasn’t eligible for before?

 Message and data rates may apply.
 Message frequency varies.
 Terms: https://bit.ly/c4c-t.
 Privacy policy: https://bit.ly/c4c-p.